 There is, however, insufficient evidence of the effectiveness of pamidronate in preventing bone loss from immobility.
 In a prospective placebo-controlled study (n = 11), Bauman et al (2005) examined the effectiveness of pamidronate in reducing bone loss in persons with acute SCI.
 Pamidronate (treatment) or normal saline (placebo) was administered intravenously at baseline (22 to 65 days after injury) and sequentially over 12 months, with follow-up at 18 and 24 months.
 Regional BMD was lost over time, regardless of group.
 In the treatment group compared with the placebo group, these investigators noted a mild early reduction in loss of total leg BMD.
 Significant bone loss from baseline occurred earlier in the placebo group at the regional sites than in the treatment group.
 However, by the end of the treatment and follow-up phases, both groups demonstrated a similar percent bone loss from baseline.
 The authors concluded that despite an early reduction in bone loss, pamidronate failed to prevent major, long-term bone loss in persons with acute neurologically complete SCI.

+Chronic nonbacterial osteomyelitis (CNO) is a sterile inflammatory bone disorder of unknown etiology.
+CNO is currently thought to be in the spectrum of autoimmune and autoinflammatory disorders.
 Non-infectious inflammatory lesions of the mandible occur in chronic recurrent multi-focal osteomyelitis (CRMO).
 Diffuse sclerosing osteomyelitis of the mandible (DSOM) is a condition thought to be a localized form of CRMO.
-Recently, bisphosphonate therapy, especially intravenous pamidronate, has been proposed as a treatment for patients with both CRMO and DSOM who do not improve with non-steroidal anti-inflammatory drug (NSAID) treatment.
-However, there is currently insufficient evidence to support the use of pamidronate for these indications.
+Treatment of CNO has been directed at reducing pain and inflammation, with the intent of halting bone destruction and disease progression.
+Bisphosphonate therapy, especially intravenous pamidronate, has been proposed as a treatment for patients with both CRMO and DSOM who do not improve with non-steroidal anti-inflammatory drug (NSAID) treatment.
+A review of CNO published in Pediatrics (Borzutzky, et al., 2012) states that, due to the low prevalence of this disease, most treatment reports involve small series or individual cases.
+The review article explains that NSAIDS are generally used as first-line therapy, but frequently patients require additional treatments.
+The review states that small series have reported successful treatment of CNO with bisphosphonates.
+The article cites several studies involving use of pamidronate for this indication.

 Yamazaki and colleagues (2007) reported a juvenile case of DSOM that showed a favorable response to pamidronate.
 Although conventional treatments had been ineffective for 5 years, pamidronate administration resulted in conspicuous improvement both clinically and radiographically.
 Severe adverse reaction was not found except for low-grade fever and lassitude on the day following administration.
 During the course of the treatment, however, non-suppurative osteomyelitis of the right humerus also occurred, leading to the established diagnosis of chronic recurrent multi-focal osteomyelitis.
 Pamidronate therapy was again performed successfully with near disappearance of clinical symptoms.
 Both bone-specific alkaline phosphatase (bone formation marker) and pyridinoline cross-linked carboxyterminal telopeptide of type I collagen (bone resorption marker) showed a marked decrease with pamidronate therapy, suggesting that pamidronate is useful for the treatment of chronic recurrent multi-focal osteomyelitis with inhibitory effect on bone turnover.